LiuinStein/CILManagement-Server/docs/json-API.md

 The design of Json API comply with **Restful API standard**.

+We **only support JSON-formatted request data**, meanwhile, we **both support JSON-formatted and XML-formatted response data**, which one will be responded depends on your request header property `Accept`.
+In this introduction, we only use the JSON-formatted response data as an example.

-I just consult the tutorial of Restful API, in some case, **I didn't strictly abide by this standard**, for example, I didn't add the user-id or username to the URI, I don't like this design, truly, I think the user-id or username should be a part of input data and I do in my code.
-The tutorial tells me to consider OAuth, I'm not, I use the session, about the usage of session and cookie, I wrote an article and listed a table in the file `Usage-of-Session-and-Cookie.md`
+I just consult the tutorial of Restful API, in some case, **I didn't strictly abide by this standard**, for example, I didn't add the user-id or username to the URI, I don't like this design, truly, I think the user-id or username should be a part of input data and I do it in my code.

 > Reference:
 >